makeabilitylab/physcomp/README.md

 And we are not alone, the content here is inspired by a rich set of courses, including [NYU's ITP Physical Computing](https://itp.nyu.edu/physcomp/), UC Berkeley's [Critical Making](http://make.berkeley.edu/) and [Interactive Device Design](http://web.archive.org/web/20150712080846/http://husk.eecs.berkeley.edu/courses/cs294-84-fall14/index.php/Main_Page).
 See [Inspirations](resources/inspirations.md) and the [Resource list](resources/index.md) for more.

-## Prerequisites
+## Prerequisite

-We make the following assumptions about your background:
+This website assumes the following background:

 - **Some coding experience.** For the [introductory lessons](arduino/index.md), we assume comfort and familiarity with basic coding concepts such as functions, loops, variables, and conditionals.
 We'll be using `C/C++` to program our microcontrollers; however, no previous `C/C++` experience is expected and, indeed, the language itself is rather unimportant.
 If you've programmed in a typed, compiled language like Java, Processing, C#, or other similar languages, you should be fine.
 If you've programmed in a dynamically-typed language like JavaScript, Python, or Ruby, then `C/C++` may take some getting used to but the overall structure of coding is not that different.
 Later lessons require more advanced programming concepts such as memory management, library development, *etc.*